Aqueum/readable/README.md

 1. Make the app at least half way pretty
 2. Segregate component-containers more strictly into presentational components and containers
+3. Use react-router to set default category for a post to be the category the new post was called from, or [something..?] if called from root

 ## I'm not happy with